tschuelia/PyPythia/docs/index.md

 > This affects all Pythia versions >= 1.
 If you use Pythia in your work, please state the correct learning algorithm.
 If
 > you are unsure, feel free to reach out to me 🙂
 >
-> There will soon be a new pre-print that explains the changes in detail, stay tuned!
+> We will soon publish a pre-print that explains the changes in detail, stay tuned!

 ### CPythia